EquinetPaul/powerbi-visuals-visualizer3d/README.md

 # powerbi-visuals-visualizer3d
 PowerBI 3D Visualizer

-This custom visual for Power BI allows you to create interactive 3D scatter plots using Plotly.
+This custom visual for Power BI allows you to create interactive 3D plots using Plotly.

 ### Setting Up Environment